HarborneD/augmentation_policy_optimisation/README.md

-# genetic_augment
+# Image Augmentation Policy Optimisation
-A genetic algorithm approach to exploring the search space of augmentation policies
+Code to explore various optimisation algorithms applied to image augmentation policy discovery in the context of Deep Learning image classifier training.